asuith/acl4vc/README.md

 git clone https://github.com/asuith/acl4vc
 ```

-The main code for ideas behind our manuscript is `Sampler` Class and `get_idx_by_sorted_difficulty` function inside `misc/utils.py``'
+The main code for ideas behind our manuscript is `Sampler` Class and `get_idx_by_sorted_difficulty` function
+`misc/utils.py``'
 ### Download

-Here is the [OneDrive share (inside ACL4VC folder)](https://1drv.ms/u/s!ApDoTkmqHk3FiI1vaODLLO_v4nGwlQ?e=8euyfv) for the video-caption data feature and pretrained model weights, which are explained in the following.
+Here is the [OneDrive share](https://1drv.ms/u/s!ApDoTkmqHk3FiI1vaODLLO_v4nGwlQ?e=8euyfv) for the video-caption data feature and pretrained model weights, which are explained in the following.

 #### Data